hannahmalm/run/notes.md

     require ‘sinatra/activerecord/rake’ #loads Rake tasks
 8. Create DB migration
     - for every table created, create a corresponding model class in models director, and a controller
-    - Could use corneal scaffold NAME to set up folder structure and delete out spec file
+    - Could use corneal scaffold NAME to set up folder structure and delete out spec file - Didnt use   corneal for this but it is a possibility
     - Created Users table - Every user should have a unique username and password digest
     - Create Log table - Every log should have a date, userid, etc.
         - have foreign key of user id